12

 In terms of medication, a doctor may prescribe an alternative benzodiazepine with a longer half-life (such as Valium or Librium) that can be tapered off over time.
 This allows the individual to slowly wean themselves off the drug while reducing their risk of withdrawal symptoms.

 In addition, behavioral therapies can help individuals gain insight into the causes of their addiction and learn how to cope with cravings and triggers in a healthy manner.
 Group counseling is also beneficial as it provides support from other people who are going through the same experience.
-Counseling can help those with an addiction to Xanax identify the underlying issues that led to their substance abuse.
+Counseling can help those with an addiction to Xanax identify the underlying issues that led to their drug abuse.
 Through therapy sessions and other forms of counseling, individuals can learn new coping skills and gain insight into what triggered their addiction in the first place.

 Which Kinds of Xanax Pills Contain Fentanyl and Other Dangerous Fillers?